Jürgen Melzer: 2007–2009

 In 2007, Melzer began the year with a first-round exit at the Qatar Open and a semifinal exit at the Medibank International, withdrawing against James Blake.
 Melzer reached the second rounds of the Australian Open, the M.K.
 Championships, the Indian Wells Masters, and the Miami Masters.
 He also reached the final of the Tennis Channel Open, losing to Lleyton Hewitt.
 He also reached the quarterfinals of the U.S. Clay Court Championships and the BMW Open.
-In the Masters Series on clay, he lost in the first rounds of the Monte Carlo Masters and the Rome Masters, and the third round of the Hamburg Masters, losing to Fernando González.
+In the Masters Series on clay, he lost in the first rounds at Monte-Carlo and Rome, and the third round of the Hamburg Masters, losing to Fernando González.
 After that, he suffered back-to-back losses to Juan Mónaco in the Hypo Group Tennis International and the French Open.
 He then suffered a left wrist injury in his first-round loss to Nikolay Davydenko in the Gerry Weber Open which caused him to miss two months of tennis, including Wimbledon.
 He came back at the Cincinnati Masters, reaching the third round and losing to Lleyton Hewitt.
 From then on, he was unable to secure back-to-back wins.

 In 2008, Melzer reached the second round of his first three tournaments, including the Australian Open.
 He again failed to secure back-to-back wins, compiling a 3–9 record in his next nine tournaments and putting him out of the top 100 since April 2003.
 It was not until the Hypo Group Tennis International that he recorded back-to-back wins by reaching the quarterfinals, losing to Igor Kunitsyn in three sets.
 He carried his good performance through the French Open with a third-round exit to Frenchman Gaël Monfils, having led two sets to one.
 On grass, he was able to reach the quarterfinals of the Ordina Open and the third round at Wimbledon.
 He then returned to clay at the Austrian Open and reached his seventh final, but lost once again to Juan Martín del Potro.
 Melzer made a good performance at the Beijing Olympics by reaching the final eight, losing to eventual gold medalist Rafael Nadal.
 He then had a good performance by reaching the third rounds of the Pilot Pen Tennis and the US Open.
 Melzer made a good year end with quarterfinal results in the Thailand Open and the Vienna Open, which put him back to the top 40.